NETWORK USER'S GUIDE

 A .forward file will have been created in your home directory and any email you receive from this moment on will be forwarded to the email address(es) you entered.

-How do I prevent email to my account during the summer break/IIP Internship?
+How do I prevent email to my account during the summer break/Internship?

-If you are not planning on using your departmental account during the summer months or during the industrial internship program (IIP) and you do not want email accumulating in your mailbox, use the command:
+If you are not planning on using your departmental account during the summer months or during the Co-operative Internship Program (CIP) and you do not want email accumulating in your mailbox, use the command:

 stopmail